BenaroyaResearch/Data_Carpentry_Workshop_2024/README.md

 **Requirements:** Participants must bring a personal or BRI-provided laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that you have the ability to install software on.
 You should have a few specific software packages installed (listed below).
 For any questions regarding installing software please contact the BRI helpdesk.

-**Contact**: Please contact Erin Witkop <EWitkop@benaroyaresearch.org> for any questions regarding the schedule, workshop goals, or curriculum.
+**Contact**: Please contact Matthew Lawrance <mlawrance@benaroyaresearch.org> for any questions regarding the schedule, workshop goals, or curriculum.

 ## Before the Workshop